omwei-org/omwei-eabc/profiles/ega-sif-v1.md

 Within EGA/SIF, the execution-authority boundary is represented by the transition between:

-* the authorization domain producing an execution authorization artifact;
+* the authorization domain producing an execution authorization artifact (AO + AEE + ECT);
-* the enforcement domain validating and committing execution.
+* the enforcement domain validating and committing execution, and issuing the resulting Execution Attestation (EAtt).

 The boundary is responsible for ensuring that:

 * execution authority is explicit;
 * authorization context is preserved;
 * execution conditions are evaluated;
-* committed actions remain traceable.
+* committed actions remain traceable, from originating AO through to the issued EAtt.

 ---